 A wedding is a ceremony in which two people are united in marriage.
 Wedding traditions and customs vary greatly between cultures, ethnic groups, religions, countries, and social classes.

 There are traditions leading up to the wedding as well as what happens during and after the wedding at the reception.

 Most of us have attended weddings.
 But have you ever wondered what some of the wedding traditions and customs mean when you see them in that brief ceremony that most women look forward to for most of their young lives?
 You might be surprised to know that some of the traditions are biblically based but just as many are based on superstition and folklore.

-The Tradition of the Bridal Shower Bridal showers were meant to strengthen the ties between the bride and her friends who provide her moral support, and help her prepare for her marriage.
-In this gathering, the bride’s friends would give her moral support and help her prepare for her marriage.
+Bridal showers were meant to strengthen the ties between the bride and her friends who provide her moral support and help her prepare for her marriage.
 This gathering is called a shower because the bride’s friends placed small gifts inside a parasol and opened it over the bride’s head so that the presents would "shower" over her.
 Of course, brides still have bridal showers today, but the gifts are not put into an umbrella to fall over the bride's head.

-The male equivalent of the Bridal Shower is the Bachelor or Stag Party.
-The groom has a party for his friends the night before he was to marry to bid farewell to his bachelorhood and to pledge his continued allegiance to his friends.
+The male equivalent of the bridal shower is the bachelor or stag party.
+The groom has a party for his friends the night before he is to marry to bid farewell to his bachelorhood and to pledge his continued allegiance to his friends.

 Why is it considered "bad luck" for the groom to see the bride before the wedding ceremony?